February 27, 2025

 The time will likely come when your business must shift toward a new direction.
 There are many major examples of large companies doing this, including giants such as Nike.
 Yet, even as a new business, there might be a need to begin contemplating a successful startup pivot.

 There are always changes in every industry, sector and niche.
 To stay successful within any of these, you must know when to react and how to react correctly.
 There are some signs a shift is pending, such as slowed sales and declining profits.
 Changes to the product development lifecycle and analyzing consumer behaviour can help a startup address concerns.
 Any reactions must be carefully considered, planned, and put into motion by the necessary analyst teams.
+A designer’s guide to the product development process.

 Further to analysis, there are many metrics and KPIs that will help a business make decisions when considering a pivot, as well as key focus areas you must begin with.
 But what is meant by this?
 Key focus areas are the most operation-critical parts of a business, and risk assessment can help identify and track these.
 However, any plan should ensure that the goals align with the overall strategy of the business.
 You can use available data and market analysis to begin with.